History of the University of California, Los Angeles: ARPANET developed

 ARPANET, the world's first electronic computer network, was deployed on the UCLA campus by student programmer Charley Kline, at 10:30 p.m, on October 29, 1969 from Boelter Hall 3420.
-Supervised by Prof. Leonard Kleinrock, Kline transmitted from the university's SDS Sigma 7 Host computer to Douglas Engelbart's lab at Stanford Research Institute, in Menlo Park, California.
-SDS 940 Host computer.
-The message text was the word "login"; the "l" and the "o" letters were transmitted, but the system then crashed.
+Supervised by Prof. Leonard Kleinrock, Kline transmitted from the university's SDS Sigma 7 host to Douglas Engelbart's SDS 940 at the Stanford Research Institute in Menlo Park, California.
+The message text was the word "login", and while the "l" and "o" characters were transmitted, the system then crashed.
 Hence, the literal first message over the ARPANET was "lo".
-About an hour later, having recovered from the crash, the SDS Sigma 7 computer effected a full "login".
-The first permanent ARPANET link was established on November 21, 1969, between the IMP at UCLA and the IMP at the Stanford Research Institute.
-By December 5, 1969, the entire four-node network was established.
+About an hour later, having recovered from the crash, the Sigma 7 computer transmitted the full "login".
+Not even a month later, the first ever permanent ARPANET link would be established between UCLA and Stanford Research Institute on November 21.
+By December 5, the entire four-node network was established.

-Turing Award laureate Vinton Cerf was a doctoral student in the computer science department under Kleinrock in the early 1970s and also worked on the ARPANET.
-He would later team with Bob Kahn in the writing of the seminal 1974 paper A Protocol for Packet Network Intercommunication.
-This work proved foundational for their later development of the Transmission Control Protocol - TCP/IP protocol.
+Turing Award laureate Vint Cerf was a doctoral student in the computer science department under Kleinrock in the early 1970s and also worked on the ARPANET.
+He would later team with Robert Kahn in the writing of the seminal 1974 paper A Protocol for Packet Network Intercommunication.
+This work proved foundational for their later development of the Transmission Control Protocol/Internet Protocol suite or TCP/IP.

 The 1980s and 1990s

-In 1981, the UCLA Medical Center made history when assistant professor Michael S. Gottlieb first diagnosed an unknown affliction later to be called AIDS.
+In 1981, the UCLA Medical Center made history when assistant professor Michael S. Gottlieb first diagnosed an unknown affliction later to be called HIV/AIDS.

 In 1984, UCLA hosted the gymnastics and tennis competitions for the Olympic games and served as an "Olympic village."
 Also in 1984, the Alumni Association celebrated its 50th anniversary by donating the "Bruin Bear" statue, located at Bruin Plaza, and the "Mighty Bruins" fight song, composed by Academy Award winner Bill Conti, to the university.

 In 1987, Professor Donald Cram received the Nobel Prize in chemistry, for host–guest chemistry.

 In 1988, Kleinrock chaired a group which produced the report Toward a National Research Network.
-This report was presented to Congress and was so influential on then-Senator Al Gore that it proved to be the foundation for what would be passed as the High Performance Computing and Communication Act of 1991, written and developed by Gore.
-Indeed, funding for the development of Mosaic in 1993, the World Wide Web browser which is often credited as leading to the Internet boom during the mid-1990s, came from the High-Performance Computing and Communications Initiative, a program created by the High Performance Computing Act of 1991., On January 11, 1994, as Vice-President, Gore gave the opening speech for The Superhighway Summit held at UCLA's Royce Hall.
+This report was presented to Congress and was so influential on then-Senator Al Gore that it proved to be the foundation for what would be passed as the High Performance Computing Act of 1991, written and developed by Gore.
+Indeed, funding for the development of Mosaic in 1993, the World Wide Web browser which is often credited as leading to the Internet boom during the mid-1990s, came from the High-Performance Computing and Communications Initiative, a program created by the High Performance Computing Act of 1991., On January 11, 1994, as Vice-President, Gore gave the opening speech for the Superhighway Summit held at UCLA's Royce Hall.
 In 2001, Gore joined the faculty of UCLA as a visiting professor in the School of Public Policy and Social Research, Department of Policy Studies, family-centered community building.